laurafroelich/tensor_classification/README.md

 * Bilinear discriminant component analysis [6] (BDCA, PARAFAC structure)
 * BDCA with Tucker structure, as described in [3] and [5]

+# Implementations
+For more details on implementation in different languages, please see the README.md file located in each language folder.

 # Dependencies

 ## Matlab